FDA chief’s long-promised opioid review faces skepticism

 “It’s really hard for the agency to get a drug taken off the market once it’s been approved,” said Margaret Riley, a food and drug law professor who consulted on the report.

-Last year, U.S. overdose deaths soared to a new record of 107,000, driven overwhelmingly by fentanyl and other illegal opioids.
+Last year, U.S. overdose deaths soared to a record of 107,000, driven overwhelmingly by fentanyl and other illegal opioids.

 Opioid prescriptions have fallen about 40% in the last decade amid restrictions by hospitals, insurers and state officials.
 But deaths tied to the medications remain at 13,000 to 14,000 per year.
 And studies suggest people who become addicted to opioids continue to start with prescription opioids, before switching to cheaper heroin and illegally made fentanyl.